huntereye76/student-api/README.md

 # 🎓 Student Marks REST API

-Simple REST API built with **FastAPI** to store and retrieve student marks.
+A simple REST API built with FastAPI to store and retrieve student marks.

 This project demonstrates: